Moheeeetgupta/Expense-Manager-App/README.md

 # Expense Manager App
 ---
-### An CRUD based android application which helps yuo manage your day-to-day expenses
+### An CRUD based android application which helps you manage your day-to-day expenses
 ---
 ## Using Tech: